RHarryH/avispa-ecm/README.md

 Conditions are used for example in context match rules, but they can also be used on the frontend in conditional controls visibility or requirement.

+Please note that RFC document (chapter 4) specifies that the JSON keys within an object must be unique otherwise their behavior is unpredictable but in many cases the latter value is used.

 ### Syntax

 All conditions specified in the root of the JSON are grouped in the default `and` group.
 It means there is